andreitere/quackbook/README.md

 Pretty much whatever you can imagine combining SQL and markdown!

-QuackBook isn’t just for running SQL in the browser—it’s also a learning tool.
+QuackBook is not just for running SQL in the browser—it’s also a learning tool.

 For instance, you can find a quick (yet, unpolished) tutorial on left joins here.
 The interface offers two types of cells: markdown and SQL, so feel free to combine explanations with code.